 Lange & Sohne are one of the original watchmakers hailing from Germany’s watchmaking town of Glasshütte in Saxon.

 This watch is heading into the stratosphere with prices of tens of thousands, this white gold cased watch is something of a luxury timepiece.
 It has an automatic movement with 72 hour reserve, and a two window date.

-This watch screams class with a price tag to match.
-But, if you are looking for a moon phase watch with style, you need look no further
+This dress watch screams class with a price tag to match.
+But, if you are looking for a moon phase watch inspired by Bauhaus, you need look no further